December-boy/DeepAlignment_tracker/readme.md

 | JPDA_m | 37.6 |65.9| 11.9% |19.0% |1016 |4858 |139 |260 |Public|
 | EAMTT_pub |39.9 |69.7 |7.1%| 14.3% |758 |4814| 218| 357 |Public|
 | Ours |44.7| 68.6 |9.5%| 7.1%| 1331| 3707| 294| 546| Public|

+## Contacts:
+If you have any question, please feel free to contact with me.

+E-mail: zhouqinqin07@outlook.com